leokong2002/Steganography/README.md

 # steganography

-Hi, this is a PPM images steganography system in C which is also a coursework of Hardware Software Interface
+Hi, this is a PPM images steganography system in C which is also a coursework of Hardware Software Interface in 2018

 User can encode and decode messages in the red field of PPM images